AmenaIslamRimi/demo-transaction-api-jmeter/README.md

 For both options, the output folder contains the generated report in HTML format at the end of the test.
 # Tests Conducted
 ## API Test
 The API Test was conducted to validate the functionality of the Transaction API, focusing on a series of transactions involving an admin, system, agent, customer, and merchant.
+The scenarios tested included creating accounts, depositing funds, transferring funds, checking balances, withdrawing funds, and making payments.
 # Results
 ## Screenshots
 ### API JMeter